DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Lore of Barovia.md

 # Geography
 The geography of Barovia is largely as described in <span class="citation">Lay of the Land (p.
 23)</span> and <span class="citation">Areas of Barovia (p.
 33)</span>.
 However, the winding slopes of Tsolenka Pass now house the hidden village of **Soldav**, an isolated settlement of Mountain Folk who reject the druids' decision to worship Strahd as a deity.
 # Weather
-Sunrise in Barovia is a 7:00 a.m. and sunset is at 5:00 p.m. each day.
+Sunrise in Barovia is at 7:00 a.m. and sunset is at 5:00 p.m. each day.
 Additionally, while the mists remain, the lunar cycle is accelerated in Barovia: the full moon arrives once every two weeks, instead of once every four.
 # Cultures
 ## Barovians
 The denizens of the Village of Barovia are a broken, haunted people, largely as described in <span class="citation">Chapter 3: The Village of Barovia (p.
 41)</span> and <span class="citation">Barovian Villagers (p.
 41)</span>.